Table of Contents

 • Examine the application configuration setting to identify hidden switches

-• Examine the API end-points and log statement to ensure they are not publically available or exposed by OEMs
+• Examine the API end-points and log statement to ensure they are not publicly available or exposed by OEMs

 • Either the accessible API end-point of the app is well-documented or not.